Templestowe

 PROFILE FAQ

-The performance of an area can significantly be influenced by changes to local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified a total of 17 such projects that could potentially impact the area.
-Notable among these are the Templestowe Route Upgrade, Ruffey Lake Park Pedestrian Trail, Mixed Use Development at 1-15 Andersons Creek Road, and Eastern Freeway Upgrades.
-The following list details those projects likely to be most relevant.
+Changes to local infrastructure significantly affect an area's performance.
+AreaSearch has identified 17 projects that may impact the area.
+Notable projects include Templestowe Route Upgrade, Ruffey Lake Park Pedestrian Trail, 1-15 Andersons Creek Road Mixed Use Development, and Eastern Freeway Upgrades.
+The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.